-Comment: A 10-foot wide utility easement will be provided along all street frontages within this plat, as shown on the Preliminary Plan.
-An easement is also provided along the north side of Lot 17 to provide for sewer service to Lot 16.
+Comment: A 10-foot wide utility easement will be provided along all street frontages within this plat.
 No other easements are required for unusual facilities, watercourses, access or resource protection.

 16.12.090 Minimum Improvements--Procedures.

 Comment: No construction will commence until required plans have been approved by the City.
 All improvements will be constructed under the inspection and approval of the city engineer and expenses relating to this will be paid prior to final plat approval.
 Erosion control measures will be installed as required and utilities will be installed prior to surfacing of the streets.
 All other standards relating to construction of site improvements will be met.